Mubashwer/github-repo-search/README.md

 # GitHub Browser Plugin

-A Chrome extension that allows you to quickly search GitHub repositories using the **Alt+O** keyboard shortcut, similar to the Okta Browser Plugin.
+A Chrome extension that allows you to quickly search GitHub repositories using the **Alt+G** keyboard shortcut, similar to the Okta Browser Plugin.

 ## Features

-- 🔍 **Quick Search**: Press `Alt+O` from any webpage to open the search overlay
+- 🔍 **Quick Search**: Press `Alt+G` from any webpage to open the search overlay
 - ⚡ **Fast Results**: Real-time search using GitHub's API
 - 🎯 **Keyboard Navigation**: Use arrow keys to navigate, Enter to open repos
 - 🎨 **Clean UI**: Modern, responsive design that works on any website